osuosl/timesync/source/draft_api.rst

 -----------------------

 Each timesync user can be of one of two roles: user, and admin.
-In addition, each user has a role within each project to which they belong: member, data viewer, and project manager.
-These roles exist independently, and are defined by their permissions: a user may have permission to write time entries, to view time entries, and/or to update the project information.
+In addition, each user has a role within each project to which they belong:

+* member
+* data viewer
+* project manager.

+These roles exist independently, and are defined by their permissions:

+* a member has permission to write time entries
+* a data viewer may view time entries
+* a project manager may update the project information.

 A user may be a member, viewer, or manager of multiple projects, and a project may have multiple members, viewers, and managers.